fullon-labs/flon-core/docs/01_node/03_plugins/chain_plugin/index.md

 ## Options

-These can be specified from both the `fonod` command-line or the `config.ini` file:
+These can be specified from both the `funod` command-line or the `config.ini` file:

 ```console
 Config Options for eosio::chain_plugin: